aaryankumar19/devops-project/README.md

 or

-To get this link, head to your Buckets > your-bucket > Properties.
+To find your website URL, go to S3 > your-bucket > Properties, and scroll down to Static website hosting.
-In static website hosting, click on the bucket link.

 ## ⚠️ Attention
-I have used [bun](https://bun.com/) instead of npm, because with npm I was facing some issues creating a vite application.
-Bun is a npm alternative and a bit faster than the npm.
-I works the same way as npm.
+I have used [*bun*](https://bun.com/) instead of **npm**, because with npm I was facing some issues creating a vite application.
+Bun is an alternative to npm and is generally faster.
+It works the same way as npm.
 I have also added the automatic installation of bun in github workflow.